 Currently, the Bank uses the Basic Indicator Approach (BIA) for assessing its operational risk capital charge.
 The Bank also has an approved operational risk policy in terms of SBP BPRD circular 04 of 2014.
-As part of pro-active operational risk management, The Operational Risk Management Department (ORMID) has already completed RCSA's of Retail Banking, Treasury and Investment, and Information Technology Division.
-The processes were thoroughly discussed with relevant stakeholders for any control failures/slapses.
-Based on the results of KCSAs, adequate Key Risk Indicators (KRIs) for various business lines are also developed.
-An Automated solution for incident reporting is in place and can be accessed by every employee of the Bank for reporting of control reaches leading to losses.
+As part of pro-active operational risk management, The Processes Management, The Processes were thoroughly discussed with relevant partenel of any control failures/Imanagement (DRMD) has already completed RCSA's of Retail Banking, Treasury and Information Technology Division.
+The processes were thoroughly discussed with relevant stakeholders for any control failures/Imanes Based on the results of RCSA's adequate Key Risk Indicators (RRIs) for various business lines are also developed.
+An Automated solution for incident reporting is in place and can be accessed by every employee of the Bankfor reporting of control failures/Imanes and can be accessed by every employee of the Bankfor reporting of control failures/Imanes and can be accessed by every employee of the Bankfor reporting of control failures/Imanes and can be accessed by every employee of the Bankfor reporting of control failures/Imanes and can be accessed by every employee of the Bankfor reporting of control failures/Imanes and can be accessed by every employee of the Bankfor reporting of control failures for the processed by every employee of the Bankfor reporting of control failures for the accessed by every employee of the Bankfor reporting of control failures for the accessing to loss.